JeanPinzon/py-easy-rest/README.md

 ### How to run

 Just run your application with `python main.py`.
-Now you can access `http://localhost:8000/example-api`
+Now you can access `http://localhost:8000/swagger` to read the api documentation.

 ### Next steps sorted by priority

-1. Route to render api docs
+1. Add cache strategy using redis
-2. Add cache strategy using redis
+2. Add logs
-3. Add logs
+3. Improve exceptions handling
-4. Improve exceptions handling
+4. Create events strategy to provide integrations